 - accessible materials are provided across all modules and as far as possible, a choice of readings or types of preparation for individual class sessions are offered (eg reading; listening to a podcast produced by experts; watching documentaries) - a diverse range of assessment modes is employed, which take into account different learning styles and student strengths.
 In several assessments, you are able to choose your own topic focus, texts, or approach, and thus have opportunities to explore what is most important to you within the realm of the module content.
-The History Special Subjects modules at Levels 5 and Level 6 allow students to produce several pieces of work and receive credit from the pieces with the highest marks.
+The Special Subjects modules at Levels 5 and Level 6 allow students to produce several pieces of work and receive credit from the pieces with the highest marks.
 In the final year you write a dissertation on a topic of your own choice, with opportunities to create your own reading lists, determine your primary source base, and to approach a topic with a suitable methodological framework.
-This is the culmination of your three years of study and the final demonstration that you are a well-trained, self-confident, autonomous and highly employable History and Politics graduate.
+This is the culmination of your three years of study and the final demonstration that you are a well-trained, self-confident, autonomous and highly employable history graduate.

-Diversification of the curriculum and approaches to History and Politics:
+Diversification of the curriculum and approaches to History:

 - The diversification of the curriculum is at the heart of what we do.
-History modules at levels 4 and 5, not least the core module Making of the Modern World: Global Perspectives on the Long Nineteenth Century and the Age of Extremes, 1914-1991 option modules introduce you to a wide range of topics, events and themes in global history, moving away from the 'traditional' British-and-Euro-centric narratives of the past.
-Meanwhile, Politics modules including the level 4 option, Global Governance and Development and the level 6 core, Postcolonial Politics and International Relations, encourage the critical examination of power structures, empire, and 'westernisation'.
-The academic tutorials at levels 4 and 5 develop students' own awareness of themselves as scholars and the complexities of writing history and politics.
-They introduce you to ever-evolving approaches, fields of study and subdisciplines, such as social history, gender history, global history, queer theory and post-colonial theory, which have emerged to implicitly critique and challenge earlier approaches to studying and writing history and politics.
+Core modules at levels 4 and 5, not least Making of the Modern World: Global Perspectives on the Long Nineteenth Century and Age of Extremes, 1914-1991 introduce you to a wide range of topics, events and themes in global history, moving away from the 'traditional' British-and-Euro-centric narratives of the past.
+Meanwhile, Imperial Island: Britain, 1760-1867 takes a cutting-edge approach to modern British history and explores how the British empire shaped lived experience in the British metropole.
+The academic tutorials at levels 4 and 5 and the level 4 core module Ideas in History develop students' own awareness of themselves as historians and the complexities of writing history.
+They introduce you to everevolving approaches, fields of study and sub-disciplines, such as social history, gender history, queer history, global history and post-colonial history, which have emerged to implicitly critique and challenge earlier approaches to studying and writing history.
 The exploration of key concepts across our modules within the themes of identity, culture, migration and memory encourage critical reflection on personal positionality and lived experiences.
-In the tutorials and across the whole curriculum, you work on a variety of skills, including critical analysis of primary sources.
-This allows you to critique sources in terms of dimensions such as power, Anglo-centricity, exclusion or representation of diverse voices, and to think about the ways in which historical and political discourses may privilege certain perspectives and underplay or silence others. - The course is designed to provide you with choice in your learning journey and the ability to pursue your learning interests.
+In the tutorials and across the whole curriculum, you work on a variety of skills, including critical historical analysis of primary sources.
+This allows you to critique sources in terms of dimensions such as power, Anglo-centricity, exclusion or representation of diverse voices, and to think about the ways in which historical records may privilege certain perspectives and underplay or silence others. - The course is designed to provide you with choice in your learning journey and the ability to pursue your learning interests.
 Through our variety of option modules and our Special Subjects modules at level 5 and 6, you will be able to select from a range of interesting and cutting-edge topics in modern history.
-Special Subjects topics will change on a yearly basis and are configured with students' interests and learning preferences in mind. - The reading lists that accompany modules have been carefully curated to include diverse voices which have long been silenced in the writing of history and politics.
+Special Subjects topics will change on a yearly basis and are configured with students' interests and learning preferences in mind. - The reading lists that accompany modules have been carefully curated to include diverse voices which have long been silenced in the writing of history.